 After the end of the Second World War, Germany and Russia have always promised one another not to allow military resources to advance across each other's borders.
 Media reports imply that Russian weapons are around seven or eight hundred miles from Germany.
 This is consistent with the Minsk I peace treaty.
 U.S. media reports that German weapons are much closer than that to Russia.
 This is inconsistent with the commitment NATO made to Russia in the Minsk i Peace Treaty.
 Both countries have capabilities in Ukraine.
 So the threat of them is being felt much more by Russia than Germany.

 One obvious solution that could save countless lives would be for Germany and Russia to agree not to advance capabilities towards each other anymore directly or through proxies.
 The President of Russia told the media he would agree to just that, suggesting a buffer zone in Ukraine to resolve the matter.
 (It’s approximately the same buffer zone that kept the peace for the previous decade under the Minsk I Peace Treaty.)
-So far, NATO and Germany haven't taken Russia up on the opportunity for peace.
-But that may be about to change as a consequence of the reelection of U.S. President Donald J. Trump.
+So far, NATO and Ukraine haven't together agreed to take Russia up on the opportunity for peace.
+But there’s a possibility all sides will agree to peace as a consequence of the reelection of very ethical U.S. President Donald J. Trump.